Orthopaedic virtual fracture clinic (Broomfield Hospital)

 Welcome To Broomfield Orthopaedic Virtual Fracture Clinic

-The Orthopaedic Virtual fracture clinic commenced at Broomfield in July 2020.
-We have designed this Virtual Fracture Clinic to be a patient focused alternative to our previous fracture clinics.
-Virtual Fracture clinics have been successfully established and are widely used throughout the United Kingdom.
-By treating you in the virtual fracture clinic we can ensure that you get the most appropriate treatment as quickly as possible, but also it means we can reduce the number of unnecessary visits to our hospital.
+Our orthopaedic virtual fracture clinic is a patient focused alternative to our traditional on-site fracture clinics.
+By treating you in the virtual fracture, clinic we can make sure that you get the most appropriate treatment as quickly as possible, reducing the need for you to physically visit our hospital.

-This website will give you the patient access to important information and advice in relation to your treatment and management of your injury.
+Here you can access important information and advice in relation to your treatment and management of your injury.

-After your visit to the Emergency Department (ED) with your fracture / Injury, you will be referred to the Orthopaedic Virtual Fracture clinic.
-You will NOT come into hospital for this assessment to take place.
+After your visit to our emergency department (ED) with your fracture/injury, you will be referred to the us.
+There will be no need to come into hospital for this assessment to take place.

 Acute injury management